Complaint Agent

 The **Complaint Agent** is a prebuilt solution provided by Emporix as part of the Agents Library.
 Like other prebuilt agents, it runs in the background and integrates into existing business workflows.
 It steps in when needed, reducing the need for manual intervention in complaint management.

-The Complaint Agent is designed to support B2B cases only.
+The Complaint Agent is designed to support B2B cases only as its configuration requires Company Contact Information to properly handle the issues.

 The Complaint Agent aims to solve common business challenges immediately related to customer complaints.
 By automating aspects of complaint handling, it helps to reduce manual work and workflows, thereby saving time and contributing to a more efficient and customer-friendly operation.